Home of Simposio and Italian Colors: Italy’s symposium of books, stories, and weekly inspiration.

 But we had to: we are foodtrotters!

-Finally, the typical Tuscan meal end: Cantucci & Vin Santo.
-Almond cookies dipped in sweet wine (in case you haven’t drunk enough).
+Finally, the traditional sweet ending: Cantucci & Vin Santo – almond cookies dipped in sweet wine (in case you haven’t drunk enough).

 cantucci & vin santo in Siena

-The most famous traditional pasta shapes in Tuscany are Pici (or Pinci) and Papardelle.
+The most famous traditional pasta shapes in Tuscany are Pici (or Pinci) and Pappardelle.

-But there are also tons of delicious, hot, tasty soups.
+But there are also tons of delicious, hot, tasty Tuscan soups.

 In the afternoon, a wonderful surprise: we drove from Siena to Monticchiello, the tiniest, cutest village I’ve ever seen.